wpniederer/PersonalWebsite/README.md

-# PersonalWebsite
-This is the code for my personal website!
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).